-When I first started writing my most recent story, Identity, I couldn’t decide which viewpoint to write in: first person or third person.
-I had used third person in the past, but that was mainly because it was what I knew and was used in most of the books I read.
+When I started writing my most recent novel, Identity, I couldn’t decide which viewpoint to write in: first person or third person.
+I had used third person in the past, but that was mainly because it was what I knew and was used in most books I read.
 But more recently, I started researching first person.
 Why did people use it?
 What was so great about using first person?
 Which is better: writing in first person vs. writing in third person?

 I read a lot of conflicting information.
 Some people said that third person was the best, while others said first person was the way to go.
 I didn’t know what to think.
 How could I possibly choose?